cea002/bggn213_github/MDs/Class18.md

 The CMI-PB API (like most APIs) sends responses in JSON format.
-Briefly, JSON data is formatted as a series of key-value pairs, where a particular word ("key") is associated with a particular value.
+Briefly, JSON data is formatted as a series of key-value pairs, where a particular word (“key”) is associated with a particular value.
 An example of the JSON format for Ab titer data is shown below:

-{ "specimen_id":1, "isotype":"IgG", "is_antigen_specific":true,
+{ “specimen_id”:1, “isotype”:“IgG”, “is_antigen_specific”:true,
-"antigen":"PT", "ab_titer":68.5661390514946, "unit":"IU/ML",
+“antigen”:“PT”, “ab_titer”:68.5661390514946, “unit”:“IU/ML”,
-"lower_limit_of_detection":0.53 } To read these types of files into R we will use the read_json() function from the jsonlite package.
+“lower_limit_of_detection”:0.53 } To read these types of files into R we will use the read_json() function from the jsonlite package.
 Note that if you want to do more advanced querys of APIs directly from R you will likely want to explore the more full featured rjson package.
 The big